Ohio attorney investigated for adding himself, family members to clients' wills

 The disciplinary counsel, a branch of the Ohio Supreme Court that investigates, and prosecutes attorneys and judicial officers who are accused of ethical misconduct, is not permitted to comment on specific cases before formal charges are filed.
 But at least two grievances have been filed against John B. Mashburn, a long-time Groveport attorney, according to the woman who filed one of them.

-Donna Harlow, a retired government worker from Warren County in southwestern Ohio, learned about a Mashburn will involving her mother's cousin, Marjorie Chester.
+Donna Harlow, a retired government worker from Warren County, learned about a Mashburn will involving her mother's cousin, Marjorie Chester.

 Chester was declared a ward of Mashburn in 2017.
 As guardian, Mashburn was ethically bound to look after Chester's physical and emotional well-being, for which he was compensated in regular payments from her estate.